Table of Contents

 If you have a few hours and you’re in the Grand Staircase – Escalante National Monument area of southwestern Utah – between the towns of Escalante and Boulder, then plan to do the 1 – 2 hour hike to Upper Calf Creek Falls.
 It should definitely be on your to do list as it’s a beauty from start to finish.
 And it’s easy.

-It’s easy to combine the Upper Calf Creek Falls hike with the hike to the very beautiful Lower Calf Creek Falls.
+Combine the 2.2 miles round trip hike to Upper Calf Creek Falls with the hike to the very beautiful Lower Calf Creek Falls.
 Just be sure to have plenty of water with you as this can be hot hiking.

 There is no signage but the trail is easy to follow